radio0but/Jellyfin-Public-playlist/README.md

 with your playlist in your music library media folder.

-Then delete the playlist in jellyfin interface
+Then delete the playlist in jellyfin web interface

 put the xmlToM3u.sh script inside the folder you copied in your media folder